PaulDance/cargo-liner/README.md

   -n, --no-self
           Disable self-updating.

           Cannot be used in conjunction with `--only-self`.

-Default:
-          `false`, i.e. self-update.
+          [default: false]

       --with-self
-          Negation of `--no-self` that overrides it and restores the default behavior as if absent
+          Negation of `--no-self` that overrides it and restores the default behavior as if absent, i.e. self-update

   -s, --only-self
           Only self-update and do not install or update any other package.

           Cannot be used in conjunction with `--no-self`.

-Default:
-          `false`, i.e. install or update other packages as well.
+          [default: false]

       --no-only-self
-          Negation of `--only-self` that overrides it and restores the default behavior as if absent
+          Negation of `--only-self` that overrides it and restores the default behavior as if absent, i.e. install or update other packages as well

   -c, --skip-check
           Skip the summary version check and directly call `cargo